Nikon D5 vs Panasonic LX100 II

 Studio photographers will appreciate that the Nikon D5 (unlike the LX100 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the LX100 II are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is the Nikon D5 better than the Panasonic LX100 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.